evanrichter/ECE382/Lab1/readme.md

 Here is a screenshot of the memory browser after the test case for A functionality was run.
 ![](./images/working_A_func.png "works!")

+In this lab I learned the importance of stepping through the test cases by hand so that intermediate results can be checked.
+Performing hand calculations and watching the debugger step through the program was the biggest way I found bugs.

 Documentation